-(i) Traditional Acquisition: In this type of transaction, the target company's Chairman/CEO was given no role or a secondary role in the combined entity.
+- (i) Traditional Acquisition: In this type of transaction, the target company's Chairman/CEO was given no role or a secondary role in the combined entity.
 For example, he or she serves as Vice-Chairman of the combined entity and/or as chief executive of a business or division of the combined entity (e.g., the business or division which he or she brought to the combination).
 The acquiring company's Chairman/CEO, however, runs the combined entity and is responsible for setting its overall policies and goals.
-Moreover, the board is not evenly split and the headquarters and name of the combined company is the same as the acquiror.
-Most of the deals on our current list fall in this category and consist of Bank of America/FleetBoston, First Data Corp./Concord EFS, North Fork Bank/Greenpoint, Manulife/John Hancock, Caremark/Advance PCS, Devon Energy/Ocean Energy, Juniper/NetScreen, BB&T/First Virginia Banks, Kerr-McGee/Westport, UnitedHealth Group/Mid-Atlantic Medical Services as well as UnitedHealth Group/Oxford, Lehman/Neuberger, Lyondell Chemicals/Millennium Chemicals, National City Corp/Provident Financial, EMC/Documentum, PeopleSoft/J.D.
-Edwards, Yahoo!/Overture Services and Fisher/Apogent.

-&quot;merger of equals" and/or to be dependent on the successful resolution of "social issues".
+Moreover, the board is not evenly split and the headquarters and name of the combined company is the same as the acquiror.4 Most of the deals on our current list fall in this category and consist of Bank of America/FleetBoston, First Data Corp./Concord EFS, North Fork Bank/Greenpoint, Manulife/John Hancock, Caremark/Advance PCS, Devon Energy/Ocean Energy, Juniper/NetScreen, BB&T/First Virginia Banks, Kerr-McGee/Westport, UnitedHealth Group/Mid-Atlantic Medical Services as well as UnitedHealth Group/Oxford, Lehman/Neuberger, Lyondell Chemicals/Millennium Chemicals, National City Corp/Provident Financial, EMC/Documentum, PeopleSoft/J.D.
+Edwards, Yahoo!/Overture Services and Fisher/Apogent. - (ii) Defined Succession: In this type of transaction, there was a specified post-closing succession plan put in place whereby the Chairman/CEO of one entity initially holds the top executive position and the Chairman/CEO of the other is designated as the successor to that position at a pre-determined point in time.
+The JP Morgan/Bank One, Anthem/WellPoint, St. Paul/Travelers and Regions Financial/Union Planters transactions all had defined succession plans.
+This type of plan provides for continuity of management and, by deciding in advance on the timing and terms of succession, a more effective and timely integration of the merging companies' operations.
+A number of these defined succession plans could only be altered with a supermajority vote of the Board (e.g., JP Morgan/Bank One, Anthem/Wellpoint and Regions Financial/Union Planters).
+The potential disadvantage of this structure is that it somewhat commits a corporation into a CEO choice years in advance (subject to change by board action) despite a potential change in circumstances.
+In addition, both the initial and the successor CEOs need to cooperate effectively in order to avoid, among other issues, the perception of the initial CEO having "lame duck" status.
+The "lame duck" issue can be somewhat mitigated with true power sharing arrangements as set forth below.

-Seven of the transactions from the 1998 list were described as a "merger of equals" by the parties.
+3 Seven of the transactions from the 1998 list were described as a "merger of equals" by the parties.
 In our current list, the number is only one.
 While the use of labels can be arbitrary, other data confirms the trend.
-On our 1998 list there were eight transactions with a split board while in 2003-2004 there were only four.
+On our 1998 list there were eight transactions with a split board while in 2003-2004 there were only four